 Paraffinic fuels are widely believed to offer poor cold flow properties due to them containing high levels of normal paraffins (n-paraffins).
 But this is not always the case.

-Shell GTL Fuel is a drop-in, cleaner-burning diesel alternative that consists almost entirely of straight chain n-paraffins and branched iso-paraffins.
-As well as reducing emissions of harmful pollutants such as nitrogen oxides (NOx) and particulate matter (PM), Shell GTL Fuel is also able to meet the specifications for winter grade fuels in Europe.
+GTL Fuel is a drop-in, cleaner-burning diesel alternative that consists almost entirely of straight chain n-paraffins and branched iso-paraffins.
+As well as reducing emissions of harmful pollutants such as nitrogen oxides (NOx) and particulate matter (PM), GTL Fuel is also able to meet the specifications for winter grade fuels in Europe.
 This is a result of the fuel’s unique production process, which ensures that iso-paraffins predominate over n-paraffins for good cold flow.

-Furthermore, as the iso-paraffins in Shell GTL Fuel have limited and short side chains, the fuel has both a high cetane number and good cold flow.
-Combined with a cold filter plugging point of below -20℃ (when untreated with a cold flow additive), Shell GTL Fuel supports better starting performance for fleets in cold conditions.
+Furthermore, as the iso-paraffins in GTL Fuel have limited and short side chains, the fuel has both a high cetane number and good cold flow.
+Combined with a cold filter plugging point of below -20℃ (when untreated with a cold flow additive), GTL Fuel supports better starting performance for fleets in cold conditions.

 It pays to be prepared when the temperature drops.
 Running a fleet of 900 tankers ourselves, we understand the challenges that winter can bring.
 That’s why we’re proud to offer everything you need – from AdBlue® and additives to storage and telematics – to keep your fleet on the road.